ChristopherDavenport/Akka-slick/README.md

-# slick-akka-http
+# Asset-Management Restful Backend
-The Slick Akka Http is a very simple json rest api showing one way of using akka http with [slick 3](https://github.com/slick/slick) library for database access.
+Very simple json rest api showing one way of using akka http with [slick 3](https://github.com/slick/slick) library for database access.

 It supports the following features: